intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 #### Members

-The RSAB consists primarily of certain voting members.
-As specified herein, the RSAB also includes certain non-voting members.
+The RSAB consists primarily of the following voting members:

-The voting members of the RSAB are as follows:

 * As the stream representative for the IETF stream, an IESG member or other person appointed by the IESG